MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-best-practices.md

 #### Column charts, bubble chart, filled map, and treemap

 Add a white background to the remaining visuals on the report page.
-From the format pane:
+From the **Format** pane:

 1. Expand the **Line** option